Login

 The company is the world’s best special coating supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

-Many of the challenges that are faced within the industrial coatings industry are a result of ever-evolving environmental conditions.
-Every field environment is unique to its specific industry and location.
-For example, a water tower with a lead-containing coating that is located in a suburban neighborhood would have very different requirements compared to process piping in a refinery.
+Many of the challenges within the industrial coatings industry stem from evolving environmental conditions.
+Each field environment is unique to its industry and location.
+For instance, a water tower with a lead-containing coating in a suburban neighborhood has different requirements compared to process piping in a refinery.

-Yet, asset owners and contractors face similar challenges and cost considerations in both environments.
-Blasting and painting assets within city limits require containment, cleanup and possibly lead abatement procedures to ensure the safety of the surrounding population.
-The same is true in a refinery, where protection is necessary for rotating equipment and drains.
-You may even need to obtain special permits, such as hot work permits.
+However, asset owners and contractors face similar challenges and cost considerations in both scenarios.
+Blasting and painting within city limits demand containment, cleanup, and possibly lead abatement to protect the surrounding population.
+Similar precautions are necessary in a refinery to safeguard rotating equipment and drains, and you might need special permits like hot work permits.

-Fortunately, there is a solution that can help mitigate the asset owner's overall investment for these project types, while still ensuring safety for the contractor: overcoating.
-The process of applying an additional protective coating over an existing coating, overcoating can offer significant time and cost savings—but it cannot be used in every situation.
+Fortunately, overcoating provides a solution that mitigates the asset owner's overall investment for these projects, while ensuring contractor safety.
+Overcoating, the process of applying an additional protective layer over an existing coating, can offer substantial time and cost savings.
+However, it’s not suitable for every situation.

-In this article, we will discuss some of the main advantages and disadvantages of overcoating, and whether it makes sense to use it as a solution for your next coatings project.
+In this article, we explore the main advantages and disadvantages of overcoating to help you decide if it’s the right solution for your next coatings project.

 The Advantages of Overcoating

-Many high-performance coatings require minimal surface preparation before overcoating, which in turn saves considerable time.
-This is especially true for coatings with excellent wetting abilities, such as Rustbond.
-These cross-linked, penetrating coatings wet-out and bond to the weathered, pre-existing coating and prepared corroded areas—ultimately creating a barrier that acts as a tie-coat over which you can apply a topcoat.
+Many high-performance coatings require minimal surface preparation before overcoating, saving significant time.
+Coatings with excellent wetting abilities, like Rustbond, bond to the weathered, pre-existing surface and corroded areas, creating a tie-coat barrier for a topcoat application.

-Surface preparation can also cause downtime for hot work permits if extensive surface preparation by power tools or abrasive blasting is required.
-Since overcoating only requires a clean, dry substrate, there is typically less downtime, allowing for more application time throughout the day.
+Extensive surface preparation can cause downtime, especially if power tools or abrasive blasting are needed.
+Overcoating requires only a clean, dry substrate, typically resulting in less downtime and more application time throughout the day.

-Remember our above example of the elevated water tower with a pre-existing, lead-based coating?
-Rather than removing that existing coating, it could instead be pressure washed and overcoated.
-This method would save significant costs related to lead abatement, such as mobile shower units, containment, cleanup and disposal.
+Taking our water tower example with a lead-based coating, pressure washing and overcoating can save significant costs related to lead abatement, such as mobile shower units, containment, cleanup, and disposal.

 The Disadvantages of Overcoating